stawen/azure-certificate/README.md

-# Azure ASC Pulumi Dynamic Provider (TS)
+# Pulumi Dynamic Provider for Azure App Service Certificate

-The goal of this library is to provide a simple way to provision and maintain ✨App Service Certificat✨, using Typescript/Javascript, with Pulumi.
+The goal of this library is to provide a simple way to provision and maintain ✨App Service Certificate✨, using Typescript/Javascript, with Pulumi.

-The reason why i create this provider is :
+The reason why I create this provider is :

--   with Azure Classic provider, is not possible to create an ASC (App Service Provider)
+- with Azure Classic provider, it's not possible to create easily an ASC since the module is extremely limited in functionality
 - with Azure Native, Azure Rest API have a bug (https://github.com/pulumi/pulumi-azure-native/issues/1292)

 ## Requirement